belfner/img-show/README.md

-# show-img
+# img-show

-`show-img` is a Python package that simplifies the process of displaying images using OpenCV.
+`img-show` is a Python package that simplifies the process of displaying images using OpenCV.
 It allows you to load, coerce, and display images of various types, shapes, and data formats effortlessly, handling the complexities of image preprocessing and window management for you.

 ## Features